Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Case study and simulation results

-In Oligopolistic (multi-player) settings, competition slightly increases discharge volumes, but individual profit-maximizing behavior still leaves some demand unmet, even when total storage capacity could, in theory, cover it.
-Charging and discharging patterns generally scale with capacity, and so do the corresponding profits.
-Even with identical capacity shares and operational costs, the number of charging hours differs across players.
-This variation likely reflects strategic behavior, as players respond to their rivals’ actions and may avoid fully synchronizing operations to limit price competition.

-Figure \ref{fig_metrics_8player_lines} compares the results for each player.
-As a result of surplus energy, winter day experiences a lower MCP and, consequently, lower profits for all players compared to summer days.
-In winter, both total profit and per-player profit decline as competition intensifies: without extended periods of surplus or unmet demand, firms merely split a limited arbitrage opportunity.
-In summer, by contrast, competition raises total producer surplus by reducing unmet demand and curtailment, even though each firm’s profit remains well below the monopoly level.
+Per-player operational results under the oligopoly are compared in Section~S10 of the Supplementary material.
+Due to the availability of surplus energy, the winter day experiences a lower average MCP and, consequently, lower profits for all players compared to the summer day.
+In winter, both total profit and per-player profit decline as competition intensifies: without extended periods of surplus or deep unmet demand, firms merely split a limited arbitrage opportunity.
+In summer, by contrast, competition raises total producer surplus by driving down unmet demand and curtailment, even though each firm’s profit remains well below the monopoly level.
 In both seasons, the volume (utilization) of charging and discharging tends to increase with the number of competitors.

-Figure \ref{net_8_storage} further shows that unmet demand is nearly eliminated, with the storage net effect reaching near-optimal levels.
-This corroborates with Figure \ref{MCP_SoC_8}, which illustrates residual demand patterns before and after storage dispatch.

-These seasonal differences in storage profitability, combined with variations in charging and discharging behavior, directly influence market-clearing prices, residual demand patterns, and ultimately overall welfare, as we shall see later.
-Figure \ref{MCP_SoC_8} also shows that in winter, electricity prices remain below \EUR{}5/MWh for most of the hours, whereas in summer they can reach as high as \EUR{}25/MWh, particularly during the evening peaks from 18:00 to 24:00.\footnote{Even under scarcity (i.e., some demand is unmet), the MCP does not necessarily reach the maximum price cap (\EUR{}4000/MWh).
-Only the portion of demand that is willing to pay at or below the cap (e.g., 3,000MW) clears; demand above that level is curtailed or shiftable and therefore does not bid at higher prices.
-Consequently, despite excess demand in some hours, consumers are unwilling to pay more, and the MCP can remain below the cap—consistent with the law of demand.}
+Figure \ref{net_8_storage} further shows that under an 8-player oligopoly, unmet demand is nearly eliminated, with the net storage effect approaching socially optimal levels.
+This is corroborated by Figure \ref{MCP_SoC_8}, which illustrates the residual demand patterns before and after storage dispatch.
+These seasonal differences in storage profitability, combined with variations in charging and discharging behavior, directly influence market-clearing prices, residual demand patterns, and ultimately overall welfare.
+Figure \ref{MCP_SoC_8} also demonstrates that in winter, electricity prices remain below \EUR{}5/MWh for most hours, whereas in summer they can reach as high as \EUR{}25/MWh, particularly during the evening peaks from 18:00 to 24:00.\footnote{Even under scarcity (i.e., when some demand is unmet), the MCP does not necessarily reach the maximum administrative price cap (\EUR{}4,000/MWh).
+Only the portion of demand willing to pay at or below the cap (e.g., 3,000 MW) clears, while demand above that level is curtailed or shiftable and therefore does not bid at higher prices.
+Consequently, despite excess demand in some hours, consumers are unwilling to pay more, and the MCP remains below the cap, consistent with the law of demand.}